-OceanaGold Waihi's TSFs are formed using downstream construction embankments, similar to the design used for water storage dams.
+OceanaGold Waihi's TSFs are formed using downstream construction embankments.
 These designs are developed by experienced tailings facility engineers and subject to regulatory approvals and independent review.
-To learn more about the different types of TSF designs visit oceanagold.com

-The TSFs are constructed from earth and rock fill that is placed and compacted to high standards with independent quality control testing.
+The TSFs are constructed from rock that is placed and compacted to high standards with independent quality control testing.